You are here

 - Recognizing staff training needs and addressing them

 Time Required: To complete this series, you can expect to spend two to three hours per module, for a total of 12 to 15 hours.
-Each module contains readings, media and local checkpoints, as well as a supplemental materials file with specific material to use in local trainings.
+Each module contains readings, media and local checkpoints, as well as a supplemental materials file for more in-depth learning and to use in local staff trainings.

-Who Should Take This Course: This independent learning series addresses the needs of reference staff, library managers, literacy staff, public information officers, and systems staff.
+Who Should Take This Course: This independent learning series addresses the needs of reference staff, library managers, and literacy staff, and can be of interest to governing boards.

 Online Learning Details and System Requirements may be found at: infopeople.org/training/online_learning_details.